vorce/forvillelser/posts/2019-11-21T19:52:00Z-using-exaws-to-setup-sqs-sns-and-consume-messages.md

 end)
 ```

-**Note:** You really want to only delete the message if the processing of it went well.
+**Note:** You really want to only delete the message if you know the processing of it went well.
 If something goes wrong consider using [deadletter queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html).

 ## Putting it together